XRPLF/xrpl-dev-portal/content/concept-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | C6970A8B603D8778783B61C0D445C23D1633CCFAEF0D43E7DBCD1521D34BD7C3 | In development. |

 Changes the hash tree structure that `rippled` uses to represent a ledger.
-The new structure is smaller and more efficient than the previous version.
+The new structure is more compact and efficient than the previous version.
 This affects how ledger hashes are calculated, but has no other user-facing consequences.

 ## SusPay ##